1973 Miami Beach firebombing

-The 1973 Miami Beach firebombing occurred on February 2, 1973, when a man walked into the crowded Concord Cafeteria in Miami Beach, Florida.
-He poured gasoline out of a large jar, lit a match, ignited the gasoline, and ran out of the cafeteria.
+On February 2, 1973, a man walked into the crowded Concord Cafeteria in Miami Beach, Florida, poured gasoline out of a large jar, lit a match, ignited the gasoline, and ran out of the cafeteria.
 Three people were killed and 139 were injured, including many people who were severely burned.

 Location

 The Concord Cafeteria was located at 1921 Collins Avenue in Miami Beach.
 It was founded in 1947 by Morris Himelstein, who also owned and operated six Concord Cafeterias in New York City.
 It had 250 seats and served inexpensive, home style food to about 3000 diners a day, many of them retirees.
 It functioned as an informal social center as well as a restaurant.

 The attack

 On the night of February 2, 1973, a man walked into the cafeteria which was crowded with diners, poured gasoline out a jar, ignited it with a match, and ran out of the restaurant.
 Intense flames spread very rapidly.
 People attempted to escape but were obstructed by the turnstiles used to control access to the restaurant.
 A witness who was a worker at an adjoining restaurant said that he had "rushed out into the street and scores of old people were lying on the sidewalks and in the road moaning and screaming in lots of pain."
 Another witness said that he saw the interior of the restaurant in flames and "all the glass was broken and the front was gone."
 Victims were taken to four different hospitals suffering from burns and smoke inhalation, and fourteen people were in critical condition two days later.
 Three people died.